JediDork/MQTTAlarmPanel/README.md

 The settings menu can be reached by typing your alarm code + * on the interface.

+On Screen Keyboard:
+The easiest way to do this is to run the keyboard kivy example.
+Depending on how you installed kivy, the examples will be in your home directory or under cd /usr/local/share/kivy-examples/.
+This works for me:

+1. sudo python /usr/local/share/kivy-examples/keyboard/main.py
+2. Change the Current Keyboard Setting to "systemanddock", hit Set, then exit and reboot your pi
+3. Now when you tap on a textbox it should show the system keyboard!

 # Screenshots
 ![alt text](Screenshot.png)   ![alt text](Screenshot2.png)